code2pixels-genart/code2pixels.xyz/_projects/2023-10-11-when-lives-mingle.md

 ---
-title: 'When Lives Mingle'
+title: &title 'When Lives Mingle'
 subtitle: 'What happens in the intersections of unique personal narratives'
-date: 2023-10-11 13:00:00
+date: &date 2023-10-11 13:00:00
-description: When Lives Mingle is a generative series launched on the Prohibition platform in 2023.
+description: &description When Lives Mingle is a generative series launched on the Prohibition platform in 2023.
-featured_image: '/images/when-lives-mingle/8_WhenLivesMingle_by_code2pixels_0x15be08c438e9024d6cf3a3dd9a41d26190bf92c2f0bdb78ea14427cd317cf2c3.png'
+featured_image: &featured_image '/images/when-lives-mingle/8_WhenLivesMingle_by_code2pixels_0x15be08c438e9024d6cf3a3dd9a41d26190bf92c2f0bdb78ea14427cd317cf2c3.png'
 thumb_image: "/images/home/when-lives-mingle-thumb.jpg"

 tags: